 Next, fill in the application form on your computer.
 To edit the form you'll need a recent version of Adobe Reader.
 Open the form using Adobe Reader instead of your web browser.
 If you are unable to complete the form immediately do not worry, you can edit it in your own time.
 When complete print, sign and return the application to:

 Animal Welfare and Licensing Inspector

 WD3 1 LU

-To assist applicants, guidance notes for each of the licensable activities are set out below.
-These contain information on what will be required to meet the conditions and will also be included on the granted licence.
-Once a completed application form and appropriate fee has been received, we will check the information supplied and arrange an inspection.
+To assist applicants, Statutory Guidance for each of the licensable activities are set out below.
+Applicants will be required to meet all of the minimum standard conditions before a licence can be granted.
+Once a completed application form, required application documents and appropriate fee has been received, we will check the information supplied and arrange an inspection.